 Of the tactics listed above, lead nurturing can be the most difficult purely because it involves keeping in touch with potential prospects and sharing valuable content with them at the right times.

-For example, you may find that someone arrives on your website, reads a lot of content, signs up to your newsletter – but for you that action in itself isn’t enough to make that person a “lead”.
+For example, you may find that someone arrives on your website, reads a lot of content, and signs up for your newsletter – but for you, that action in itself isn’t enough to make that person a “lead”.
 So they’re just a subscriber at the moment – someone interested in what you’re doing.

 You want that person to become a lead – someone who may be interested in working with your business or purchasing your services.